Zoo Miami To Open National Geographic Crittercam Exhibit

 â€œNational Geographic Crittercam: The World Through Animal Eyesâ€ is organized, produced and traveled by the National Geographic Museum.

 The National Geographic Society is one of the world’s largest nonprofit scientific and educational organizations.
 Founded in 1888 to “increase and diffuse geographic knowledge,” the Society works to inspire people to care about the planet.
-The National Geographic Museum produces exhibits based on National Geographic projects, which are displayed at the Societyâ€™s headquarters in Washington, D.C. and travel to museums around the world.If you love Soul Of Miami, please consider leaving a testimonial.
+The National Geographic Museum produces exhibits based on National Geographic projects, which are displayed at the Societyâ€™s headquarters in Washington, D.C. and travel to museums around the world.Thank you for using Soul Of Miami!